National Socialist black metal: Development of National Socialist black metal

 One of the first explicitly NSBM releases was the 1995 demo Thuringian Pagan Madness by German band Absurd.
 It was recorded while the members were imprisoned for murdering a boy from their school.
 On the demo cover is a photograph of his gravestone and the inlay contained pro-Nazi statements.
 Bandmember Hendrik Möbus stated that NSBM was the "logical conclusion" of the Norwegian black metal movement and interpreted the church burnings as a "cultural atavism".
 Other bands deemed to be part of the early NSBM scene include Graveland and Infernum, from Poland.
 Rob Darken of Graveland in particular was a very central figure in the development of NSBM in Poland.
 The burgeoning black metal scene in Poland was far more pronouncedly racist, and The Temple of Fullmoon, of which several Polish bands were members, turned into a far-right organization.
 Similar to what happened in Norway, the scene became increasingly violent, and three of the four members of the NSBM band Thunderbolt were imprisoned for arson and murder.
 According to Gunnar Sauermann, in the 1990s, some of the earliest American black metal bands—like Grand Belial's Key and Judas Iscariot—joined an international NSBM organization called the Pagan Front, although Judas Iscariot's sole member Akhenaten left the organization.
 Thelemnar, the drummer of German band Secrets of the Moon, said he got to know him "only as an intelligent person and never as a Nazi".
 The United States project I Shalt Become was another pioneer in the nascent NSBM scene.
 NSBM came to dominate the black metal scenes in Poland, Ukraine, and Russia.

 In 2012, Alexey Levkin, frontman of the band M8l8th, along with others, started the NSBM music festival Asgardsrei in Moscow.
 The event is named after the 1999 album of the same name by Absurd.
-The festival was relocated to Kyiv in 2014 when Levkin and the other organizers relocated to Ukraine to join the Azov Battalion.
+The festival was relocated to Kyiv in 2014 when Levkin and the other organizers relocated to Ukraine to join the Azov Battalion (a brigade now).
+Steelfest is a Finnish annual black metal festival that has been held since 2012.
+Steelfest is notorious for hosting a venue for National socialist black metal bands, and bands and audience have done mass nazi salutes.

 Ideology

-NSBM typically melds Neo-Nazi beliefs (such as fascism, white supremacy, white separatism, white nationalism, right-wing extremism, antisemitism, xenophobia, ethnic separatism, with some National-anarchist tendencies and admiration of Adolf Hitler) with hostility to "foreign" religions.
+NSBM typically melds Neo-Nazi beliefs (such as fascism, white supremacy, white separatism, white nationalism, right-wing extremism, antisemitism, xenophobia, and ethnic separatism, with some National-anarchist tendencies and admiration of Adolf Hitler) with hostility to "foreign" religions.
 Bands often promote ethnic European paganism, occultism, or Satanism.
 Hendrik Möbus of Absurd described Nazism as the "most perfect (and only realistic!) synthesis of Satanic/Luciferian will to power, elitist Social Darwinism, connected to Aryan Germanic paganism".
 Members of the band Der Stürmer (named after the antisemitic newspaper edited by Julius Streicher) subscribe to Esoteric Nazism, leaning on the works of Savitri Devi and Julius Evola.
 Famine of Peste Noire stated in an interview that he prefers Italian Fascism instead of Nazism as an ideology.